 Prior to that, Christian spent ten years as a Principal at Smith-Miller + Hawkinson Architects, where he led a variety of commercial, institutional and residential projects.
 These projects included The Dillon, a 175,000 square foot, 83-unit condominium complex on 53rd Street in New York, and an EMS station for the NYC Fire Department through the New York City Department of Design and Construction’s Design Excellence program.
 Additional projects include work for the Corning Museum of Glass, Ohio State University ,and a Soho loft renovation.
 Christian also worked independently and with John Averitt Architects on several residential renovation projects including a house in Berks County, Pennsylvania and a Townhouse reconstruction and addition in Greenwich Village.

 Christian acquired his Masters of Architecture in Architectural Design from the Bartlett School of Architecture, earning distinction in design and a dual Bachelor’s degree from Miami University.
-He is licensed in New York.
+He is licensed in New York and New Jersey and NCARB Certified.
 He participated in the Whitney Museum’s Independent Study Program and has been on design reviews at Columbia University, Parsons School of Design, Pratt, The Bartlett School of Architecture and RISD, in addition to teaching as an Associate Professor for Advanced Design Studios at Columbia University.